Can We Think Like Water?

 Los Angeles is a land of ecological extremes, a land- and waterscape so prone to flooding the Tongva name for the watershed translates as "it is full of water," yet which now experiences extreme drought, pipes in water from the Owens Valley (think Chinatown), and suffers from recurring and catastrophic wildfires.
 Yet our natural water source has to be concreted to avoid equally catastrophic flooding.

-Can We Think Like Water? is an ongoing research project to rethink our urban and ecological futures.
-I've combined photography, film, archival material and historical maps, and field notes to discover stories of place and examine contemporary system-scale interventions.
-The research imagines water and its watersheds as epistemic, inviting us to think fluidly and conceptually.
+Can We Think Like Water? is an ongoing exploration into our urban and ecological futures that combines photography, film, archival material and historical maps, and field notes to share stories of place and examine contemporary system-scale interventions.
+The project imagines water and its watersheds as epistemic, inviting us to think fluidly and conceptually.

 How could we co-create conditions for greater flourishing of the more-than-human within the Ballona Watershed?

-Can we apply social practice, craft, and systems thinking to support the watershed’s ongoing adaptation to changing conditions?
+Apply social practice, craft, and systems thinking to support the watershed’s ongoing adaptation to changing conditions.

-Would a deep mapping exercise support the academic, creative, and community-led projects that work to revitalize the watershed?
+Engage in mapping exercises to support the academic, creative, and community-led projects that work to revitalize the watershed.

 Can we create a gathering of scientists, artists, practitioners, community members, and civic officials to imagine otherwise, to practice collaboratively on the health of our entire watery ecosystem: waters, air, soils, fish, birds, insects, and ourselves?